QL-Win/QuickLook/.github/ISSUE_TEMPLATE/bug_report.md

  - QuickLook Version: [e.g. 0.3.3 from Windows Store]

 **Screenshots and Exception Log**
 If applicable, add screenshots and logs to help explain your problem.
-The log file is located in [one of serveal locations](https://github.com/QL-Win/QuickLook/wiki/Differences-Between-Distributions#user-data-location).
+The log file is located in [one of several locations](https://github.com/QL-Win/QuickLook/wiki/Differences-Between-Distributions#user-data-location).